Alexander Malcolm Jacob

-Alexander Malcolm Jacob (1849 in Izmir, Turkey – 1921) was a diamond and gemstone trader in Simla, India.
+Alexander Malcolm Jacob (1849–1921) was a diamond and gemstone trader in Simla, India.
 Probably a Jacobite Christian, his grandfather was an engineer in Constantinople, and his father was the first soap manufacturer in the Ottoman Empire.

 Life

 At the age of ten, Jacob was sold as a slave to a pasha, who educated him.
 He acquired knowledge of Eastern life, language, art, literature, philosophy, and occultism.
 After his master's death, Jacob performed the Hajj to Mecca at the age of 21, indicating that he was then a Muslim.
 Jacob moved to Bombay, India, where he worked as a clerk based on his knowledge of Arabic.
 Later, he moved to Hyderabad, where he worked for Ami-ul-Kabir, father of Sir Kharsheedjah Bahadur; from there, he moved to Calcutta, where he worked for the jewellers Charles Nephew and Co.
 He then worked for the Nawab of Rampur and Dholpur for a short time.

 Jacob arrived in Simla in the 1870s and founded a business trading precious gemstones and curios.
 The success of the business allowed him to build and maintain a luxury home, known as Belvedere, in Simla.

 The quality of his work resulted in a clientele composed of some of the wealthiest and most influential people in India.
 The Pioneer found him 'endowed by nature with a wonderful handsome face and form' and there was about him a 'compelling magnetism, a power and mystery which led to his being sought for conversation and advice by Viceroy and princes'.
 Reports indicate he was celibate, a vegetarian, a teetotaller, and a non-smoker.